TAS-project/frontend/README.md

 # a website for reading and writing

+Hi, welcome to TAS (The Authors Society) in this website you can read the books of people who are members of TAS. you can even write your own book. books can published chapter by chapter. you can follow the members and their books and become followed by them. after sign up in TAS, you can upload your profile image or edit your informations, create new book and you can see your books there. for creating book you should choose a Genre for it . you can search book and members so easily. on your home feed, you can see the latest published chapter of the book you followed and by clicking on book name you will be referred to the book's profile page. and by clicking on writer's name you will referred to his/her profile.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# how to run code of frontend and backend in your vscode

+1- Step 1 : clone frontend

+make a folder you want to put the frontend react js code which cloned from github in it. open TAS-project in github and clone master branch of frontend repository with this script :
+`git clone {the url of master branch of frontend repo}` when you clone frontend : if you use npm, you should first run the script `npm start` which installs the required dependencies. after that then run `npm start` to run the React project and show the result in browser. if you use yarn, you should first run the script `yarn build ` and `yarn start`.

+2- Step 2 : Clone backend
+make a folder you want to put the backend react js code which cloned from github in it. open TAS-project in github and clone backend repository with this script :
+`git clone {the url of backend repo}` when you clone backend : if you use npm, you should first run the script `npm start` which installs the required dependencies. after that then run `node index.js` to run the server. if you use yarn, you should first run the script `yarn build ` and `node index.js`.

 ## Available Scripts